ibm-cloud-docs/power-iaas/exporting-boot-image.md

    2. In the **Bucket name** field, enter the name of the bucket where you want to export the image.
 If your image file must be stored in a subfolder within the bucket, specify the full path by using the `bucketName/optional/folders` format.

+      To identify your bucket name, go to **Navigation menu > Resource list > Storage** and click your Cloud Object Storage instance name.
+Your buckets are listed in the navigation panel.

    3. Copy the `access_key_id` value from your COS service credentials and paste it into the **HMAC access key** field.

       To find your service credentials, go to **Navigation menu > Resource list > Storage** and click your Cloud Object Storage instance name.
 Then go to **Service credentials > View credentials**.